kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 * 10/8/2020: Discuss idea in community meeting
 * 10/19/2020: Proposal updated to add EventHandler count tracking and client-go based alternative.
+* 11/4/2020: Propopsal to add RunWithStopOptions, RemoveEventHandler, and EventHandlerCount discussed at sig-api-machinery meeting and was tentatively accepted.
+See the [design doc](https://docs.google.com/document/d/17QrTaxfIEUNOEAt61Za3Mu0M76x-iEkcmR51q0a5lis/edit) and [WIP implementation](https://github.com/kevindelgado/kubernetes/pull/1) for more detail.